saltstack/salt-enhancement-proposals/master_key_rotation_for_disconnected_minions.md

 Why should we *not* do this?
 Please consider:

 - Implementation cost, both in term of code size and complexity
-  - Each minion must additionally store the post-expire key and the expire time, which is below 1 KB.
+  - Each minion must additionally store the replacement key and the expire time, which is below 1 KB.
   - The key rotation action is essentially moving a file.
   - The key rotation decision must be taken before re-authentication and is essentially comparing present time with expire-time.
 - Integration of this feature with other existing and planned features